-Sources of revenue of the Centre are relatively elastic and expansive as against those of the states.
-The Centre also controls vast recourses generated through deficit financing, loans from organized money markets in the country as well as huge funds of foreign aid etc. the residuary powers of taxation are also vested with the Centre the Central government.
-In addition to this, constitution also authorizes the Centre to collect surcharges on taxes to raise additional fund in times of emergency.
-In practice surcharge has become a permanent feature of income tax structure.
 GST is a proposed system of indirect taxation in India that aims to merge most of the existing taxes into single system of taxation.
 It hopes to create uniformity of tax notes and structures across the country.
-It will make indirect taxes easy to administer for Central and State levels, GST is also expected to decrease the cost of collection of tax revenues of the Government and will therefore lead to higher revenue efficiency.
-It may also possibly lead to reduction in prices of commodities, the important factors about GST is that it requires all states to implement it and that too at same rates.
+It will make indirect taxes easy to administer for Central and State levels.
+GST is also expected to decrease the cost of collection of tax revenues of the Government and will therefore lead to higher revenue efficiency.
+It may also possibly lead to reduction in prices of commodities.
+The important factors about GST is that it requires all states to implement it and that too at same rates.
 The GST thus requires great deal of coordination between Centre and states.
-Many people argue that the GST has give a greater fiscal autonomy to the states.

-8.6.2.
-Planning Commission and Five year plan: - It has been the practice of the Planning Commission to get Five Year Plans including the Approach papers approved by the National Development Council with a view to ensuring involvement of the States in the planning process.
+8.6.3 Planning Commission and Five year plan: - It has been the practice of the Planning Commission to get Five Year Plans including the Approach papers approved by the National Development Council with a view to ensuring involvement of the States in the planning process.
 Besides, discussions are held by the Planning Commission every year with the States individually, to decide the size of their Annual Plans and to accord approval.
 Now the planning Commission has been replaced with Niti Ayog.
-Do you think that the current practice is satisfactory or are any changes called for in the interest of better economic relations between the

-Centre and the States?
+Do you think that the current practice is satisfactory or are any changes called for in the interest of better economic relations between the Centre and the States?
 In implementing the strategy of planning adopted by India after Independence, the Centre had assumed the lead role in formulating five-year plans with controls and licensing to implement them, and the States were required to play a supporting part.
 After economic liberalization many of the controls and licenses have been largely done away with and the States have regained much of their economic policy making space.
 Do you think the shift has been adequate and beneficial?
 Can you also highlight the specific areas in which further reforms may be required at the State level which can improve governance in general and the implementation of schemes and programmes of the Government?